 Sometimes, you may need to transform numeric values to boolean(0 or 1) values.

-The double negation (NOT) is used to perform the transformation of numeric values to 0 or 1.
+The double negation (NOT) is used to transform numeric values to 0 or 1.
 Since negation is a Boolean operator, it converts the original value to either a zero or a one.

-The way SAS handles TRUE/FALSE is, false is 0 or missing and all else is true, the missing values must also map to 0.
+SAS handles TRUE/FALSE: false is 0 or missing, and all else is true.
+The missing values must also map to 0.

 The value of X in the above example returns 0 because the value of X is non-missing.
-If we have any age missing, a single negation would return 1.
+If we have any age missing, a single negation will return 1.

-You can filter missing value or non-missing values by writing a condition as
+You can filter missing values or non-missing values by writing a condition as

 if age = . /* To filter only missing ages*/